QUESTAS GROUP

 • Many do not have contract warranties and covenants in place that specifically and robustly address modern slavery issues in their procurement agreements.

-• Many do not have formal company policies in place re: modern slavery avoidance or Whistleblower encouragement and protection.
+• Many do not have formal company policies in place concerning modern slavery avoidance or Whistleblower encouragement and protection.

 • Many of our direct suppliers are not systematically imposing modern slavery risk mitigation obligations on their direct suppliers (e.g. obligations to implement robust contract warranties and covenants relating to modern slavery issues on their suppliers’ respective suppliers).